-In its 15 years, FIRE has fielded quite a few questions from media, supporters, and free speech advocates across the country.
-Here are some answers to some of the most common questions we get.
-We hope you find them helpful.
-If you have additional questions, you can contact us at firstname.lastname@example.org.
+Since our founding in 1999, FIRE has been pleased to field questions from students, faculty, alumni, administrators, reporters, supporters, and free speech advocates across the country.
+Below, please find answers to a few of the most common questions we receive.
+If you have additional questions, do not hesitate to contact us at email@example.com.

 What is FIRE?